hanaa-mohamed/cpprelude/docs/hash_array.md

 void clear();
 ```

-Clears the elements inside the hash array
+Clears the elements inside the hash array.

 #### begin